 On this page, you will find an assortment of educational, social, entrepreneurial and other important resources for living in Alton.
-With our roots seeded in colonias, as well many of our extraterritorial jurisdiction (ETJ) neighborhoods classified as colonias, we understand the value of helping others help themselves.
+With our roots seeded in colonies, as well as many of our extraterritorial jurisdiction (ETJ) neighborhoods classified as colonies, we understand the value of helping others help themselves.
 Here you will find points of contact for school, nonprofits, micro-lending, and other resources that can positively impact your life and that of your neighbor.
 Lend support or come and check out the services offered in Alton.

 The Alton Recreation Center serves as a community center for the City of Alton.
 The city can provide a place where nonprofit organizations can offer their services to the community.
-Through this collaborative effort with local partners, we are able to offer residents access to leisure and recreation, health, and quality of life offerings as well as a Community Computer Study Room.
+Through this collaborative effort with local partners, we can offer residents access to leisure and recreation, health, and quality of life offerings as well as a Community Computer Study Room.
 Alton Recreation Center managers Pavilion, Pool and Facility rentals.

 Other important partnerships include:

 - Food Bank RGV which provides monthly food distributions to registered participants age 60 and above.

 - CDI formally known as Texas Migrant Council Head Start has monthly parent meetings, nutrition classes, and staff training